 Highway workers have extremely hazardous jobs.
 Not only do they often use heavy machinery, but they also work on the side of the road, and therefore are at risk of being injured in motor vehicle accidents.

 According to the National Highway Traffic Safety Administration (NHTSA), more than 96,000 crashes occurred in work zones in 2016.
-At Larry Pitt & Associates, P.C. our Philadelphia workers’ compensation lawyers have represented highway workers who sustained all types of injuries, including those caused by:
+At Larry Pitt & Associates, P.C. our experienced workers’ compensation lawyers have represented highway workers who sustained all types of injuries, including those caused by:

 Distracted drivers: Thousands of people are injured in distracted driving accidents each year, according to the NHTSA.
 Modern technology such as cellphones, dashboard infotainment systems, and self-driving vehicles all distract drivers from the road.
 This may cause drivers to run off the road, potentially injuring highway workers.

 Drowsy drivers: Drowsiness is a factor in almost ten percent of all crashes, according to the American Automobile Association (AAA).
 Drowsy driving can be just as dangerous as drunk driving because lack of adequate sleep causes some of the same effects as intoxication, such as slowed reaction times, decreased alertness, and impaired judgment.

 Drunk drivers: The Centers for Disease Control and Prevention (CDC) reports that 28 people in the U.S. die each day in alcohol-related driving accidents.
 Intoxicated drivers may veer off the road and strike highway workers, often causing severe or even fatal injuries.